Sajjon/gastimator/README.md

 > only the gas estimate values, but also the code, tooling, testing and doc.
 >
 > Thank you for looking at my solution!

-# Assignment

-I've omitted the assignment (recruiter told me to).

 # Interpretation of Assignment